werf/werf/docs/pages/reference/not_used/pull.md

 permalink: documentation/reference/registry/pull.html
 ---

-Werf does not have own pull command to download images from Docker registry.
+werf does not have own pull command to download images from Docker registry.
 Regular [docker pull](https://docs.docker.com/engine/reference/commandline/pull/) should be used for such a task.

 There is a need to use existing old images as a cache to build new images to speed up the builds.
-This is default behavior when there is a single Werf build host with persistent local storage of images.
-No special actions required from the Werf user in such case.
+This is default behavior when there is a single werf build host with persistent local storage of images.
+No special actions required from the werf user in such case.

 However, if local storage of build host is not persistent or there are multiple build hosts, then stages cache should be pulled before running a new build.
 This action allows sharing stages cache between an arbitrary number of build hosts no matter whether the storage of this hosts is persisted or not.

 ## Distributed images cache

 It is not sufficient to pull just a image from the Docker registry.
-When you pull a image from a docker registry, you don't receive stages cache for this image in the Werf world.
+When you pull a image from a docker registry, you don't receive stages cache for this image in the werf world.

 To enable stages cache sharing user must firstly push images _with a stages cache_ as it is described in [the push article]({{ site.baseurl }}/documentation/reference/registry/push.html).